Packing for travel tips and how to pack light.

 1 light packable feather jacket.
 You can still use it as a pillow, among other things.

 1 long feather jacket, wear it on the flight.

-1 boots, one pare of walking shoes, one pare of flip flops.
+1 boots, one pair of walking shoes, one pair of flip-flops.

 Wash CLOTHES in a sink while traveling.

 Now, if you’re asking yourself how you are supposed to survive with that few clothing—it’s simple—you will do sink washing.
 No, it is not as scary as it might sound😊.
 It only takes about 10 minutes of your time.
 You can use a thick reusable plastic bag for putting it in the sink, put a few of your items there, pour washing liquid , shake, wash by hands some spots if needed, then rinse everything in the sink.

 And then you just hang everything on hangers and by the next morning everything is clean and dry, as all your items are lightweight and dry fast!

 Of course, you can find washing services.
 Your hotel might provide it, but it is just so simple to do a sink wash that I just don’t bother.

 By the way, even if you use a washing machine, don’t be surprised that there might NOT be a dryer machine in your hotel in Europe!
 I found myself very surprised the first time, but was advised to use a hair dryer to speed up the drying time, if needed!